MCR-VQGAN: A Scalable and Cost-Effective Tau PET Synthesis Approach for Alzheimer's Disease Imaging: Results and Analysis

 \subsection{Ablation Study Results}

-The performance of MCR-VQGAN was evaluated through a stepwise ablation study to quantify the contribution of each architectural component: multi-scale convolutions (MC), ResNet blocks (RB), and CBAM.
-Table~\ref{tab:ablation} reports the quantitative results, and Fig.~\ref{fig:ablation_comp} provides visual comparisons with the corresponding difference maps.
-Across all metrics, each architectural addition resulted in consistent improvements.
-As shown in Table~\ref{tab:ablation}, standard VQGAN produced the weakest performance, with the highest MSE (0.0069) and the lowest PSNR (22.99 dB) and SSIM (0.8805).
-Performance incrementally improved with each component, with the full MCR-VQGAN achieving the best results: lowest MSE (0.0056), highest PSNR (24.39 dB), and highest SSIM (0.9000).
-These quantitative improvements are visually demonstrated in Fig.~\ref{fig:ablation_comp}.
-The components progressively sharpen anatomical structures and textural details (zoomed images) and reveal a progressive reduction in residual error (difference maps).
-The quantitative and visual results confirm the superior synthesis quality of the full MCR-VQGAN model.
+The performance of MCR-VQGAN was evaluated through a stepwise ablation study to quantify the individual contributions of multi-scale convolutions (MC), ResNet blocks (RB), and CBAM.
+Quantitative results are summarized in Table~\ref{tab:ablation}, while Fig.~\ref{fig:ablation_comp} presents qualitative comparisons alongside their corresponding absolute difference maps.
+Consistent performance gains were observed across all metrics with the integration of each component.
+As shown in Table~\ref{tab:ablation}, the baseline VQGAN exhibited the lowest performance (MSE: 0.0069, PSNR: 29.22 dB, SSIM: 0.9124).
+Integration of MC and RB blocks provided steady improvements, while the full MCR-VQGAN achieved superior performance: the lowest MSE (0.0056) and the highest PSNR (30.65 dB) and SSIM (0.9263).
+These quantitative improvements are visually demonstrated in Fig.~\ref{fig:ablation_comp}, where the full model progressively sharpens the anatomical structures and minimizes residual errors in the difference maps.
+These findings confirm that the synergy between the proposed architectural enhancements is critical for high-fidelity tau PET synthesis.